-Use new media with confidence to share ideas in new and powerful ways
+Use new media with confidence to share ideas in new and powerful ways.

 Do you have a creative vision and enjoy using the latest technology?
 The use of ‘new’ media is increasingly important in our daily lives, community settings and workplaces, with new platforms and applications allowing us to communicate in powerful and meaningful ways.

-In this studio you will take an in-depth look at a wide range of new media, technology and software used in contemporary arts practice, exploring more deeply those that align best to your artistic vision.
+In this course you will take an in-depth look at a wide range of new media, technology and software used in contemporary arts practice, exploring more deeply those that align best to your artistic vision.

 Led by creative-digital experts from the Faculty of Fine Arts and Music and delivered entirely online, you will learn to confidently use photography, video, projection mapping, light, photogrammetry and 3D modelling, and hot to use these various media to express and explore contemporary ideas.

 In an immersive and interactive online environment, you will participate in tutor-led demonstrations learning the fundamentals of each medium and how they can be utilised in a creative process.
 You will also be given prompts to develop artwork that tests and expands your new skills, and to develop a compelling installation, exhibition, or performance-based project for a range of creative industry, community and professional contexts.